 This is just the tip of the iceberg, however.
 There are hundreds of trades associated with construction craft labor.

-This wide range means workers classified under the umbrella are often trained in a variety of disciplines.
+This wide range means workers classified under the umbrella are often trained in various disciplines.
 Many, however, specialize in just one.

-In North America, the term “construction craft worker” is also used to reference apprenticeships like The Interprovincial Standards Red Seal Program.
+In North America, the term “construction craft worker” also refers to apprenticeships like The Interprovincial Standards Red Seal Program.
 These educational programs teach participants the disciplines required to become craft laborers.

 Construction craft labor job market statistics